Engineering and Manufacturing Apprenticeships

 These provide practical skills to help gain the most out of work, education and everyday life.
 Learners will complete written and online tests.

-The end-point assessment is the final stage of the apprenticeship and is to be completed once the Level 3 Diploma has been achieved.
+The end-point assessment is the final stage of the apprenticeship.
 It comprises written and practical tests as well as a professional dialogue and interview.

 Following enrollment, learners engage in a blended programme of training and support that will include attendance at group training sessions on a day release (or block release) basis, work-based learning, email and face-to-face support from their trainer/assessor as well as a programme of training devised by the employer.